About the Cook-Off

 Why are invasive species a problem?

 When plants and animals are introduced to areas without their natural enemies, they can crowd out our native species.
 The U.S. spends over $120 billion annually on their control.
 We raise awareness of these species in a deliciously fun way that features invasive species.
-Read more on our recent blog post, Bring them to the table: What you can do to fight non-native plant infestations.
+Read more on our blog post, Bring them to the table: What you can do to fight non-native plant infestations.